Changes to the bicycle network

 In February 2018, St Kilda Road was temporarily reconfigured to one traffic lane in each direction between Dorcas Street and Toorak Road West for up to four years.
 Tram, pedestrian and bicycle access will be maintained as the new Anzac Station is built under the roadway.

 Other road changes

-There will be other temporary changes to local cycling routes along the Metro Tunnel alignment during construction, including in Kensington, North Melbourne, Parkville, the CBD, Domain and South Yarra to help facilitate construction.
+There will be other temporary changes to local cycling routes along the Metro Tunnel alignment during construction, including in Kensington, Arden, Parkville, the CBD, Domain and South Yarra to help facilitate construction.
 These changes will be communicated to cyclists well in advance of works starting.